DOS Command Reference

 Switch Effect

-/P Prompt <file> (Y/N)? before creating each destination file.
+/P Ask <file> (Y/N)? before it makes each destination file.

-/V Verify each write (sets the DOS verify-after-write flag for the run).
+/V Verify each write.
+It sets the DOS verify-after-write flag for the run.

-/W Print "Press any key to begin copying..." and wait before starting.
+/W Print "Press any key to begin copying..." and wait before the copy.

-Exit codes: 0 success, 1 no files found, 4 initialization error (bad usage, out of memory, or a bad path), 5 disk write error.
+Exit codes: 0 success, 1 no file found, 4 initialization error (incorrect usage, insufficient memory, or an incorrect path), 5 disk write error.

 MEM